Lewy Body Dementia

 LBD is an umbrella term for two related diagnoses:

-A form where adults with Lewy bodies will develop dementia and other LBD symptoms (such as changes in affect and behavior), one of which may be changes in movement, like a tremor (parkinsonism)
+A form, diagnosed as dementia with Lewy bodies (DLB), is where adults will develop dementia and other symptoms (such as changes in affect and behavior) early in the course of the disease, and frequently experience changes in movement, like a tremor or muscle rigidity (parkinsonism)

-A form where adults will present first with changes in movement, leading to a Parkinson’s disease diagnosis and over time may develop dementia years later -- usually termed Parkinson’s disease dementia
+A form where adults will present first with changes in movement, leading to a Parkinson’s disease diagnosis, then develop dementia years later -- is termed Parkinson’s disease dementia (PDD).

 Adults with LBD frequently present with changes in affect and behavior, a notable loss of smell, and with psychotic symptoms (including hallucinations and delusions)

 Studies of adults with intellectual disability show that the prevalence of LBD is similar to that of adults in the general population (the second most prevalent cause of dementia, after Alzheimer's disease).
 It has also been diagnosed in adults with Down syndrome but to a significantly lessor degree than Alzheimer's disease as a primary cause of dementia.

 Recent work is also examining a shift in conceptualizing this form of dementia as a 'neuronal α-synuclein disease'.
 This would base the diagnosis and definition of the disorder on the underlying biology rather than on the description of the syndrome.
 A biological definition

 of disease would provide diagnostic clarity by uniting under a common mechanistic umbrella patients with neuronal α-synucleinopathy who might present syndromically as Parkinson’s disease, Parkinson’s disease dementia, idiopathic rapid eye movement-sleep behavior disorder, or dementia with Lewy bodies.